SC5/sc5-devicewall/README.md

 It actually performs a release build, too (to verify that everything is ok).

+## Configuration

+config.json.template has to be copied to config.json and modified.

+src/app/config.js.template has to be copied to src/app/config.js and modified.

+gulp copies these by default if destination file doesn't exist.

 ## Building

 The current build compiles JS and CSS monoliths for both the debug and release builds.
 The big